 As a noted oceanographer and expert on tsunamis, Bernard has edited three books and published over 80 scientific papers, articles, and reports.
 He served as director of NOAA's National Tsunami Warning Center in Honolulu for three years, which influenced his research toward public safety.
 He is past chairman of the National Tsunami Hazard Mitigation Program, a joint federal/state effort (1997-2004) and past chairman of the International Union of Geodesy and Geophysics Tsunami Commission (1987-1995).
 He is a member of the National Tsunami Hazard Mitigation Program Coordinating Committee, the American Geophysical Union, the American Meteorological Society, and the Oceanographic Society.
 Bernard has produced a scientific movie on tsunami research and has been featured in over 20 television specials on tsunamis, including interviews on the Larry King show following the 2004 Indian Ocean tsunami.
 He has received numerous honors and awards for outstanding performance in NOAA-including the Department of Commerce Gold Medal in 2004 and 2005 and the Presidential Meritorious Rank Award in 1993 and 2002.
 He was awarded one of the prestigious Service to America Medals, sponsored by the Partnership for Public Service, in 2008 for his leadership in creating a tsunami forecasting capability and raising the public's awareness of the tsunami hazard.
-Wednesday, 10 December Plenary Session: Risk Regulation Ideas for the New Administration - Richard L. Revesz -
+Revesz graduated summa cum laude in civil engineering and public affairs from Princeton University, received an MS in civil engineering from MIT, and was awarded his JD by Yale Law School, where he was the editor-in-chief of The Yale Law Journal.
+Following judicial clerkships with Chief Judge Wilfred Feinberg of the United States Court of Appeals for the Second Circuit and Justice Thurgood Marshall of the United States Supreme Court, Revesz joined the NYU Law faculty in 1985, received tenure in 1990, and was appointed dean in 2002.
+He was recently appointed to the National Research Council's Committee on Health, Environmental, and Other External Costs and Benefits of Energy Production and Consumption.
+Revesz is a Trustee of the American Museum of Natural History, a Fellow of the American Academy of Arts and Sciences, and a Member of Wednesday, 10 December Plenary Session: Risk Regulation Ideas for the New Administration Richard L. Revesz -